 The Fund's strategy is primarily driven by a modeling process which measures the relative strength or momentum of various asset classes against one another.
 Relative strength and/or Momentum-based approach is a quantitative approach that uses historical data to compare the price movements of a single security or asset class against all other investment vehicles in its category.
 Over time, this approach seeks to identify outperforming and underperforming trends.
 Using this momentum-based strategy, the Fund will tactically shift its holdings and asset allocations accordingly.
 The adviser's process uses relative strength models to determine the Fund's allocation among U.S. equity securities, intermediate to long-term Treasuries, and T-bills.
 That analysis assists the adviser to determine the preferred asset class, which in turn drives the underlying investment exposure.
-Thus, when the equity asset class is favored, the Fund will seek exposure to U.S. equity exposure by short-selling common stocks, entering into put options or put spread options on individual stocks or equity indices, futures, and increase the Fund's exposure to Treasuries through bonds, notes, money market funds which invest primarily in T-bills and/or ETFs.
+Thus, when the equity asset class is favored, the Fund will seek exposure to U.S. equities.
+Conversely, when the favored asset class is Treasuries, the adviser will sell and/or hedge the Fund's U.S. equity exposure by short-selling common stocks, entering into put options or put spread options on individual stocks or equity indices, futures, and increase the Fund's exposure to Treasuries through bonds, notes, money market funds which invest primarily in T-bills and/or ETFs.

-The adviser may engage in frequent buying and selling of securities to achieve the Fund's investment objective.
+The Adviser may engage in frequent buying and selling of securities to achieve the Fund's investment objective.

-The adviser believes investors may benefit from a non-traditional, flexible approach that targets opportunities and manages risk through a quantitative relative strength research process.
+The Adviser believes investors may benefit from a non-traditional, flexible approach that targets opportunities and manages risk through a quantitative relative strength research process.
 The adviser's quantitative model seeks to tactically position the portfolio in a "risk-on" or "risk-off" allocation which it believes results in an unbiased and repeatable process that seeks long-term capital appreciation while minimizing overall volatility.